chris-gaskell/uos-sced-site/content/people/_index.md

 ---
-title: Meet the Team
+title: "Meet the Team"
-description: "👋 Hey there!
+description: "\U0001F44B Hey there!
 We're excited to meet you."
-show_post_thumbnail: true
+show_post_thumbnail: yes
-show_author_byline: false
+show_author_byline: no
-show_post_date: false
+show_post_date: no
 layout: list-grid # list, list-sidebar, list-grid

 # for list-sidebar layout